ranji29/pythonexample/README.md

 # pythonexample
-this description about the python language
+i am second year BE.
+CSBS python enthusiastist, practising python this repository has all the python tutorials what i have practised.